|Position:||Director of Athletics|

 Williams began his professional career at Data Resources, Inc., before becoming a debt trader and corporate finance officer for Bank of America.
 He joined Barclays Global Investors in 1993 and retired from the company in 2009 as vice chair of Capital Markets.
 Other roles at BGI included head of the Global Index and Markets Group, where he was directly responsible for over $1.1 trillion in assets, head of Global Securities Lending and CEO, President and Trustee of BGI's mutual funds.

-Williams was elected to the UC Berkeley Foundation Board of Trustees in 2007, joined the Foundation’s Executive Committee in 2009 and has served as vice chair of the executive committee since July 2013.
-He is also on the advisory boards of the UC Berkeley Division of Equity and Inclusion, the Haas Socially Responsible Investment Fund, Bronze Investments and several nonprofit boards, including the California Heritage Trust.
+Williams was elected to the UC Berkeley Foundation Board of Trustees in 2007, joined the Foundation’s Executive Committee in 2009 and served as vice chair of the executive committee from 2013-15.
+He is also on the advisory boards of the UC Berkeley Division of Equity and Inclusion, the Haas Socially Responsible Investment Fund, the College of Letters and Science, the Social Science Matrix, Bronze Investments and several nonprofit boards, including the California Heritage Trust.
 He is also a former member of the executive board of the College of Letters and Science.

-Additionally, Williams served as an active member of the Chancellor’s Task Force on Academics and Athletics that issued its report last September with more than 50 wide-ranging recommendations intended to maximize the academic performance of student-athletes and the overall quality of their campus experience.
+Additionally, Williams served as an active member of the Chancellor’s Task Force on Academics and Athletics that issued its report in September 2014 with more than 50 wide-ranging recommendations intended to maximize the academic performance of student-athletes and the overall quality of their campus experience.

-Among his responsibilities since assuming the interim director of athletics position are serving on the Pac-12 Athletic Directors’ Council, the Chancellor’s Executive Leadership Council, the Campus Leadership Council at UC Berkeley and, since January 2015, as a member of the Athletic Study Center Review Committee.
+Among his responsibilities as Director of Athletics are serving on the Pac-12 Athletic Directors’ Council, the Chancellor’s Executive Leadership Council, the Campus Leadership Council at UC Berkeley and, since January 2015, as a member of the Athletic Study Center Review Committee.
+He is also Vice President of the Pac-12 Athletic Directors Committee.

 Williams earned his bachelor’s degree in economics in 1982.
 He later received an MBA in finance from the Anderson School of Management at UCLA in 1988.
 He and his wife, Jeanne, have three children and reside in Lafayette.